justunsix/garden/src/content/docs/notes/020-Information-Dewey-Decimal-Classification-System-DDC.md

         002 The book (writing, libraries, and book-related topics) 003 Systems
         004 Data processing and computer science
-        004.67 Wide area networks
+        004.1 General works on specific types of computers 004.67 Wide area networks
         005 Computer programming, programs, and data
         005.1 Programming